Raul-Tenorio02/RE_InventorySystem/README.md

         // Remember to check constructors in each class to create specific items correctly.

         Leon.listInventory();
-        // Lists the items created in the inventory.
+        // Lists items created in the inventory.

         Leon.itemBoxIn("item to be stored");
         // Stores an item in the item box.

         Leon.itemBoxOut("item to be removed from storage");
         // Removes an item from the item box.

+        Leon.listItemBox()
+        // Same as for listInventory() but for the item box

         Leon.combineItems("item to be combined", "item you're combining with");
         // Calls different methods depending on the items you're combining.